 Scottish Highlands Gardens Tour

-- The glen garden of Crarae's wonderful shrub collections of rhododendrons and wide range of other species
+- The magical Himalayan ravine at Crarae garden with its inspirational shrub collections of rhododendrons and a wide range of other species

 - Arduaine garden, owned by the National Trust for Scotland and in a delightful sheltered setting in Asknish Bay

 - Relax as you explore the peaceful woodlands of Angus Garden.

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - The guidance and services of our knowledgeable HF Holidays’ leader, ensuring you get the most from your holiday

 - All transport to and from gardens on a comfortable, good-quality mini-coach with PA system